arkhn/fhir-river/README.md

 - `batch` is produced by the `api` service when a batch is triggered (`POST /batch`)
 - `extract` is produced by the `extractor` service and contains the data for a single row (as a panda dataframe)
 - `transform` is produced by the `transformer` service and contains the fhir object that has been transformed according to the mapping rules
-- `load` is produced by the `loader` service once a fhir object has been inserted or updated in the target database (fhirstore)
+- `load` is produced by the `loader` service once a fhir object has been inserted or updated in the target database (hapi-fhir)

 ## Kafka Connect